 If you are seriously overweight, have tried dieting and exercise but you fail to lose weight, weight loss surgery is a viable option to consider.
 If your weight is impacting the quality of your life, bariatric surgery can help you regain control of your life and improve your health.

-Lap Band Procedure For a BMI 48
+Lap Band Procedure for a BMI 48

-Having a BMI greater than 30 doubles one’s risk of congestive heart failure.
 At BMIs over 40, patients are considered to be morbidly obese and should consider weight loss surgery.
 The lap band can help severely obese patients lose an average of 60% of their excess weight 5 years after the procedure.
-Gastric banding has shown to be safer than other invasive weight loss surgeries and has shown to improve or resolve several serious obesity-related comorbid conditions.

 Morbid obesity is associated with a multitude of health problems, many of which significantly increase the risk of death.
-The lap band procedure is a reliable option for those suffering from morbid obesity, but patients must comprehend the risks and benefits of the procedure.
-If you require a weight loss surgery procedure you need to check the terms of your insurance policy, to see if the procedure is covered by the weight loss surgery insurance.More About The Lap Band Procedure »
+A lap band is a reliable option for those suffering from morbid obesity, but patients must comprehend the risks and benefits.

-Gastric Bypass Procedure For a BMI 48
+Gastric Bypass Procedure for a BMI 48

-The gastric bypass is one of 4 types of operations for morbid obesity and has showed results for patients who are seriously obese, who have been unable to achieve satisfactory and sustained weight loss by various dietary efforts and for people who suffer from comorbid conditions, which are a serious impairment to the quality of life or are life-threatening.
+The gastric bypass is one of 4 types of operations for morbid obesity and has shown results for patients who are seriously obese, who have been unable to achieve satisfactory and sustained weight loss by various dietary efforts, and for people who suffer from comorbid conditions, which are a serious impairment to the quality of life or are life-threatening.

 Gastric bypass is recommended for morbidly obese patients with a BMI over 40.
 Patients should expect a weight loss of 65-80% of excess body weight in time after the surgery.
 The medically more significant effects include a dramatic reduction in comorbid conditions.
-Patients are required to follow a diet plan and lead an active life in order to maintain their weight after the procedure.More About The Gastric Bypass Procedure »
+Patients are required to follow a diet plan and lead an active life in order to maintain their weight after the procedure.

-Gastric Sleeve Procedure For a BMI 48
+Gastric Sleeve Procedure for a BMI 48

 Morbidly obese patients with a BMI of 40 and over are ideal candidates for sleeve gastrectomy.
 The total excess body weight patients will lose in time after the procedure is approximately 66%.
 During the procedure, the surgeon creates a smaller stomach pouch, which will limit the amount of food that can be eaten at one time.
 Patients will feel full sooner and stay full longer.
-The body will stop storing excess calories and will start using its fat supply for energy.

 The gastric sleeve does not significantly affect normal digestion and absorption, as food passes through the digestive tract in the usual order.
-The procedure requires commitment in the long run and the advantages of gastric sleeve surgery make every effort count.
-It is highly important to keep appointments with the medical team, follow the recommended eating plan and be physically active in order to reach your weight goal and avoid adding weight back.More About The Gastric Sleeve Procedure »
+It is highly important to keep appointments with the medical team, follow the recommended eating plan, and be physically active in order to reach your weight goal and avoid adding weight back.

 Recommended physical activity can include sports, jogging, lifting weights, but also walking, gardening, house cleaning, walking stairs, or doing yoga.
 The relationship between physical activity and health is a direct one: the more active your lifestyle, the greater your health benefits.
 The best way to keep your lungs and heart healthy is to be physically active on a daily basis.
-Your daily movement plan should include aerobic exercises, strength training exercises and also stretching exercises:
+Your daily movement plan should include aerobic exercises, strength training exercises, and also stretching exercises: